 Dental implants are a highly effective and popular alternative to traditional dentures.
 Even though they are new, many patients have sought them out to replace missing teeth and restore their quality of life.
 But to receive implants, you must first qualify as a candidate.

 Have you Lost Permanent Teeth?

 It’s a bit of a no-brainer, but we can’t replace any missing teeth if you haven’t lost any, to begin with.
 People lose teeth for many different reasons, such as facial trauma, tooth decay, gum disease, and even tooth grinding.
 But no matter how many teeth you’ve lost or how you lost them, dental implants can replace them all.
-You can also get dental implants to replace teeth you plan to have extracted.
+You can also get dental implants to replace teeth you plan to have a tooth extracted.

 How Old are you?

 No patient is too old to benefit from dental implants.
 Some people mistakenly believe there’s a cap on age, but as long as other requirements are met, you can receive implants even in your eighties.

 However, some patients are too young.
 Teenagers can receive dental implants, but we should wait until their jaws have finished growing first.
 This occurs around age 18 for boys and age 16 for girls.
 Until then, teens will need alternative treatments until their jaws finish growing.

 The dental implant procedure requires surgery, which entails some form of anesthesia.
 Recipients of anesthesia must have good overall health, including oral health.
 If you have preexisting conditions such as cavities or gum disease, we’ll need to treat those before we can talk about dental implants.